vincentMunywoki/ChatGPT-API-Python-/README.md

 Register for openai account

 Create google colab file and install openai python library using this command
+## Two different methods of using ChatGPT API in Python
+## import openai
 ## !pip install -q openai
 ##-q is for quiet installation